caddyserver/website/src/docs/markdown/caddyfile/directives/acme_server.md

 ## Client configuration

-Using ACME server defaults, ACME clients should simply be configured to use `https://localhost/acme/directory` as their ACME endpoint.
+Using ACME server defaults, ACME clients should simply be configured to use `https://localhost/acme/local/directory` as their ACME endpoint. (`local` is the name of Caddy's default CA.)

 ## Syntax